Recent Trends in Distant Conversational Speech Recognition: A Review of CHiME-7 and 8 DASR Challenges: DASR challenges description

 \subsection{Core scenarios analysis}

 In the following sub-sections~\ref{sssec:chime6}-\ref{sssec:notsofar1}, we describe the C7-8DASR core scenarios in detail, while here we discuss their high-level characteristics.
 In Table~\ref{tab:class_stats} we report a summary of their statistics including the percentage of overlapped speech, silence, and single-speaker speech.
-These statistics are computed by using the manual annotated ground truth utterance-level segments.
+These statistics are computed by using the manual annotated ground-truth utterance-level segments.
+It is important to note that the characteristics between \texttt{dev} and \texttt{eval} splits can differ substantially for some scenarios, which may affect system development and generalization.
+For CHiME-6, the \texttt{dev} split has significantly higher overlapped speech ratio (43.5\%) compared to \texttt{eval} (26.7\%), while silence is lower (13.1\% vs. 21.3\%).
+These differences stem from the fact that different dinner party sessions can have very different interaction dynamics.
+For NOTSOFAR-1, the \texttt{dev} split has notably higher silence ratio (15.6\%) and lower overlapped speech (16.7\%) compared to \texttt{eval} (5.6\% and 29.6\% respectively).
+These distributional differences can affect hyperparameter tuning, but they also reflect real-world deployment challenges where conversational dynamics vary unpredictably across sessions and environments.
+In this sense, the \texttt{eval} set serves as a proxy for potentially unseen deployment scenarios, testing system robustness.